appscode/blog/content/post/manage-redis-secret-engine-using-kubevault-in-aws/index.md

 vaultpolicy.policy.kubevault.com/vault-auth-method-controller   Success   64s
 ```

-### Use KubeVault CLI
+### Use Vault CLI

-We will connect to the Vault by using `KubeVault CLI`.
+We will connect to the Vault by using `Vault CLI`.
 Therefore, we need to export the necessary environment varibles and port-forward the service.

 ```bash
 $ export VAULT_ADDR=http://127.0.0.1:8200